Horizon-Scanning/scar-documentation/docs/index.en.md

-# SCAR - Supply Chain Anomaly Recognition System
+# SCAR - Supply Chain Anomaly Radar System

-Welcome to the **SCAR (Supply Chain Anomaly Recognition)** system documentation.
+Welcome to the **SCAR (Supply Chain Anomaly Radar)** system documentation.
 SCAR is a comprehensive data-driven platform designed to identify, analyze, and alert on disruptions and changes in global supply chains for commodities critical to Israel.

 ## Overview